Key Points

 The total cost of the purchase, including interest payments, is set at $7.3 million.
 The original purchase price was $5.5 million.
 This deal will be financed entirely through a $370 increase in HOA annual dues per household, with no city funding or external borrowing involved, McKenna said.

 The closing date for the deal is set for Jan.
-5. Deposits have been exchanged, and the 15-year payment plan will begin shortly after.
+5. Deposits have been exchanged, and the 15-year payment plan will begin shortly thereafter.

 The purchase marks a victory for residents who have long sought to protect the property from being converted into new housing developments.

-“We’ve taken a massive step to protect the future development within Rock Springs Ridge,” McKenna said, who became HOA president in April and who has been involved in efforts to protect the land since 2009.
+“We’ve taken a massive step to protect the future development within Rock Springs Ridge,” said McKenna, who became HOA president in April and who has been involved in efforts to protect the land since 2009.

 Homeowners have been kept informed through two in-person town halls, a virtual town hall, and the Tuesday HOA meeting, where the resolution to sign the contract was passed.